 Just how long does THC stay in your system?
 This is the question in the minds of many marijuana users, particularly those who are due to undergo a drug test in the near future.

 There is no disputing that THC remains in the system days after the last use of marijuana, of course, but there are a number of factors that can affect how long it does stay in the system.
-These include the body weight of the user, his metabolic rate, frequency of marijuana use, and the amount of marijuana typically consumed, among others.
+These include the user’s body weight, metabolic rate, frequency of marijuana use, and the amount of marijuana typically consumed, among other factors.

 In order to answer the question ‘how long does THC stay in your system’, it might be helpful to know more about the process by which THC is detected.
 The most common way to test for the presence of THC is via a urinalysis or a urine test.
 In the United States and many other countries, this test is often administered to potential employees applying for certain positions.
 Although THC is the primary active ingredient in marijuana, urine tests are actually designed to detect a substance called THC-COOH.